Joe is currently musical director of Wasted, a rock musical about the Brontës, which runs at Southwark Playhouse, 6 Sept - 6 Oct.

-His musical / vocal direction credits include: My Fair Lady (The Mill at Sonning - upcoming); 35mm: A Musical Exhibition (The Other Palace); Superhero: A One Dad Musical (Southwark Playhouse); Seven Crazy Bitches (The Vaults); The Events (UK & US Tour / Queen Elizabeth Hall); Rock City (Celebrity Cruises); West End Recast (Duke of York’s); Gone Fishing (Royal Opera House Linbury Studio); Assassins (Pleasance Theatre); Just Another Love Story (London Theatre Workshop); Side by Side by Sondheim (Headliners Club).
+Joe’s musical / vocal direction credits include: The Rink (Southwark Playhouse); Crazytown: The Musical World of Ryan Scott Oliver (The Other Palace); My Fair Lady (The Mill at Sonning); 35mm: A Musical Exhibition (The Other Palace); Superhero: A One Dad Musical (Southwark Playhouse); Seven Crazy Bitches (The Vaults); The Events (UK & US Tour / Queen Elizabeth Hall); Rock City (Celebrity Cruises); West End Recast (Duke of York’s); Gone Fishing (Royal Opera House Linbury Studio); Assassins (Pleasance Theatre); Just Another Love Story (London Theatre Workshop); Side by Side by Sondheim (Headliners Club).

 Joe has had a long association with David Greig’s award-winning play The Events, for which he has been the onstage pianist for two UK and one US tour, most recently playing at the Curran Theater, San Francisco, and the Guthrie Theater, Minneapolis.
 He was also the co-MD for a special one-off performance of the play at the South Bank's Queen Elizabeth Hall in 2014 which featured a choir of 250 singers from all over the UK and Ireland.

 He has been MD for student productions of Sister Act, Cabaret, Me and My Girl, The Hot Mikado, The Last Five Years, The Witches of Eastwick, Bare: A Pop Opera, Andrew Lippa’s The Wild Party, and How to Succeed in Business Without Really Trying.